Last updated on May 21, 2026

 Sylvan Library

-If there's one card I’d love to see implemented on MTG Arena it's Sylvan Library.
-Most of the time, it acts as a passive card selection tool that triggers on each of your turns, but it also gives you the ability to draw many cards to catch up against other decks.
+Most of the time, Sylvan Library acts as a passive card selection tool that triggers on each of your turns, but it also gives you the ability to draw many cards to catch up against other decks.
 A similar card to this is Mirri's Guile, which also provides the same effect to rearrange your library but misses the card draw potential.

 #6.
 Jace, the Mind Sculptor